7 Essential Elements Every Elementary Classroom Needs

 Before you head back to school to unpack your boxes and gear up for the new school year, consider these seven key elements that every elementary classroom needs to have to be successful.

 A classroom library is a must-have in any elementary school classroom.
-Not only do classroom libraries encourage literacy and reading for pleasure, they also provide a kind of haven for students who need a little break from class without leaving the classroom.
+Not only do classroom libraries encourage literacy and reading for pleasure, they also provide a haven for students who need a little break from class without leaving the classroom.

 Classroom libraries should feel cozy and safe for students, with comfortable seating so that students can stay focused on what they’re reading.
 Some teachers like to go all out and incorporate different themes to deck out their libraries, but if you feel like your classroom library decor could become a distraction, opt for a more traditional book-nook vibe.
 Use a soft (but easy-to-clean) carpet or rug to define your library space, and provide a little padding for students if they need to get on their hands and knees to browse the bottom shelves.
 Toss some comfy throw pillows or plush chairs in to make the area more reader-friendly.

 As for placing your classroom library, try to position it somewhere that lots of natural light reaches, with shelves positioned so that students can browse the books without getting in the way of other students and without feeling rushed to pick out a book.
-If you can’t fit your library near a window, be sure to include some floor or table lamps in the area so that your little bookworms have light to read.
+If you can’t fit your library near a window, include some floor or table lamps in the area so that your little bookworms have light to read.

 Learning centers are a great way to get your classroom up and moving during the school day, and they provide a more hands-on and personalized learning experience for your students.
 But, they can easily get a little messy.
 There are a million different ways to organize manipulatives, lessons, and materials when it comes to learning centers, so take time to find one that works for you.
 The key to keeping your learning centers neat and organized will be consistency.